rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona.md

 ---
 permalink: upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona/
 audit_date: '2019-01-07'
-title: Upgrade a Cloud Databases instance from MySQL 5.6 to a newer version of MariaDB or Percona Database
+title: Upgrade a Cloud Databases instance from MySQL 5.6 to a newer version of MariaDB or Percona database
 type: article
 created_date: '2019-01-07'
 created_by: Kate Dougherty